xyloid/a_dive_into_ray_tracing/accelerated-rt-cuda/README.md

 ## Sections

 1. First Image
+    - move computation to devcie
 2. Adding Vectors
+    - create class used in both host and device
 3. Classing Up the GPU
+    - use class in device
+4. Hit the Sphere
+    - add function in device
+5. Manage Your Memory

 ## reference
 - [Unified Memory for CUDA Beginners](https://developer.nvidia.com/blog/unified-memory-cuda-beginners/)